Python module

 Adds a node representing a constant operation.

-The value of this constant will have the type TensorType with the same shape and dtype as value.
+The value of this constant will have the type TensorType with the same shape as value.
+If value is a scalar type, it will create a TensorType with 0 dimensions.

 -